 Total Cost: Tuition plus Room & Board

-Option B. $700 Limited Availability Option for Homestays (3 meals)
+Option B. $750 Homestays with Maya family, Limited Availability (3 meals)

 Tuition & Fees Include: